Lukas Franks PI

 “Yeah, really.
 He’s not the first one.
 It’s always the same.
 The EyeTs swear the CCTV vids aren’t altered.
 Forensics insist everything is clean.
 There’s no explanation.”

 I took a last drag, tossed my butt and we shook hands.
 Not a great ending for my first real case.
-I went off to collapse in my clunker.
+I went off to collapse in my car.

 “Home,” I said.
 The Peugeot pulled away from the kerb and into the street.
 I closed my eyes and wondered what the hell I’d tell Drax.